valohai/docs/source/tutorials/quick-start-cli.rst

 Quick start - command-line client
 ---------------------------------

-In this guide we will use our `command-line client <https://github.com/valohai/valohai-cli>`_ to bootstrap a fresh project.
+In this tutorial, we will use our `command-line client <https://github.com/valohai/valohai-cli>`_ to bootstrap a fresh project.

 .. contents::
    :backlinks: none